juliat/juliat.github.io/content/portfolio/StreetSmart.md

 ![Higher fidelity mockups](/assets/images/streetsmart/mocks.jpg)

 We also decided to make higher fidelity mockups since we had so few screens.
 The digital mockups helped the whole team get a more accurate idea of what our app would look like.
-They also made it easier for everyone to contribute to the front-end code.
+They also made it easier for different people to tag-team working on the front-end code.

 ## Design